facebook/docusaurus/website/docs/using-plugins.md

 Docusaurus Plugin to generate **client-side redirects**.

-This plugin will write additional HTML pages to your static site, that redirects the user to your existing Docusaurus pages with Javascript.
+This plugin will write additional HTML pages to your static site, that redirects the user to your existing Docusaurus pages with JavaScript.

 :::caution